 The key stages in the assessment process are:

-- Stage 2 assessment: each assessment panel member individually reviews each application.
+- Initial assessment: each assessment panel member individually reviews each application.

-- Technical review: applications will be reviewed by the DBCA’s Technical Advisory Group to evaluate methodology and project planning including demonstrated understanding of required processes and authorities.
+- Technical review: applications will be reviewed by the DBCA’s Technical Committee to evaluate methodology and project planning including demonstrated understanding of required processes and authorities.
 Comments and recommendations will be provided to the assessment panel for consideration.

-- Panel convenes: all projects are assessed and prioritised by the panel as a group, seeking technical advice as required, resulting in a shortlist of recommended applications which is presented to the Minister for the Environment.
+- Panel convenes: all projects are assessed and prioritised by the panel as a group, seeking technical advice as required, resulting in a shortlist of recommended applications.

 - Notification: all successful grants will be published on this webpage with applicants notified by email on the outcome of their grant application.